sarahtartaruga/EDSF/static/media/EDSF-Release-3-Design-Workshop-18-19-July-2018-(UvA).a11420cc.md

 The following timeline for the EDSF Release 3 is set to allow wider contribution:

 18-19 July 2018 EDSF Design workshop: review of comments, discussion of updates, defining documents structure.
 Updates on EDSF API development.
-In addition to current 4 documents to updated, at least one additional document on Use cases will be added.
+In addition to current 4 documents to updated, at least one additional document on use cases will be added.

 1 August 2018 - Pre-release EDSF Release 3 and starting 2 months comments period